 If you don’t have the time, patience or skills to update or reinstall your drivers, you can use Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can download and install your drivers by using either Free or Pro version of Driver Easy.
 But with the Pro version it takes only 2 clicks (and you get full support and a 30-day money back guarantee):

-c) Click on the Update button next to the touchpad to download the latest and credible driver for this device.
-You can also hit Update All button at the bottom right to automatically update all outdated or missing drivers on your computer (this requires the Pro version — you will be prompted to upgrade when you click on Update All).
+3) Click on the Update button next to the touchpad to download the latest and correct driver for this device.
+You can also click the Update All button to automatically update all outdated or missing drivers on your computer (this requires the Pro version — you will be prompted to upgrade when you click Update All).

 You can also use Driver Easy to uninstall drivers (also Pro version required).
-This is useful especially when you are trying to remove any driver causing trouble and reinstall it.
+This is useful especially when you are trying to reinstall a problematic driver.